yusufklncc/Hackintosh-for-All-Computers/README.md

 On that machine, from Windows or Linux:

 ```
-HackintoshEFIBuilder.exe --report machine.json      # or the menu's option 4
+EFIBuilderEngine.exe --report machine.json          # or the menu's option 4
+                                                    # the app: the Report pane
 python3 tools/detect.py --report machine.json       # from a clone
 ```